PriyAsh-24/Youtube-Clone/README.md

 ### Youtube Api
 - used Youtube Api to get the most Popular Video
+- Also created a Higher Order Funtion to Add the ad video card to aur yt video Container

 ![MainContainer](./For%20Readme/Screenshot%202024-04-09%20143452.png)

 ### Watch Page
 - Used Routing to Route to Watch page which is having features like

+#### Video Playback
-1. Video Playback : Playing the video from Youtube embeded code where video id is taken from params using useSearchParams of React Router Dom
+- Playing the video from Youtube embeded code where video id is taken from params using useSearchParams of React Router Dom

 ![YTVideo](./For%20Readme/VideoYt.gif)

+#### Infinity Comment
-2. Infinity Comment : used Recursion to create infinite comments funtionality just like reddiit
+- used Recursion to create infinite comments funtionality just like reddiit

 ![Infinity Comment](./For%20Readme/Screenshot%202024-04-09%20160116.png)